 Talitha founded Wild Woman in order to empower women.
 Alongside holding the womb workshops and rituals, Talitha creates a space for each participant to receive individual womb focused sessions, tailored to their needs, throughout the retreats.

 Talitha is interested in birth, babies, bodies, wombs, women, wilding, healing, health, happiness, ancestral alignment, addiction recovery, self-love and sacred sexuality.

 As a student of Tibetan Buddhist master his Holiness the 12th Gangri Karma Rinpoche Talitha understands that she has a responsibility to assist in the collective project of eradicating suffering (and its causes) for all sentient beings.
 She does this through offering her body as a channel for healing through purification rituals, bodywork, and prayer.

 Lucy works full time as a florist, spending her days surrounded by beautiful flowers.
 The rest of the time Lucy follows her other passion: creating dishes in the kitchen influenced by travels from northern India to South America.

 Lucy enjoys cooking simple and delicious food that reflects nature and her seasons.
-Lucy is looking forward to helping Iolanda feed and support the women on their wild journey.
+Lucy loves offering her service to help feed and support the on their wild journey.

 Lucy Holden - Intuitive Herbalism

-During our retreat chef, permaculture goddess, and intuitive herbalist Lucy will be taking us on a meditative journey with Rose medicine and facilitating plant communion rituals.
+During our retreats chef, permaculture goddess, and intuitive herbalist Lucy takes us on a meditative journey with Rose medicine and facilitates plant communion rituals.